Kequc/deckjs/README.md

 var deck = new Deck();
 ```

-Pick a card and put it back:
+Pick any card and put it back:
 ```javascript
 deck.pick();
 #=> {suit: "diamonds", rank: "6"}